E-Visit

 Develop a streamlined flow for essential data collection to optimize patient information throughout the E-Visit process while integrating tools to improve their experience.

-In the second phase of E-Visit, we developed a photo-based insurance verification feature, allowing users to upload their insurance information via image capture.
-If no insurance was verified or linked to their account, users were directed to select a form of payment method.
+The second phase of E-Visit focused on developing a photo-based insurance verification feature, allowing users to capture their insurance information using their camera or photo library.
+If no insurance was verified or linked to their account, users were prompted to select a payment method.

 Before